-“Humanities at Work" is a series of events and panels specifically designed to showcase the economic and social impact of the Humanities in our contemporary world.
+Launched by the Humanities Institute in 2017, “Humanities at Work" is a series of lectures, panels, and resources devoted to recognizing the powerful and transformative role that a humanities education plays in society, as well as in civic and professional life.
+Each event is thoughfully selected and planned to showcase the economic and social impact of the Humanities in our contemporary world.

 A Statement from the Director: Humanities and Careers